tsandrini/tensorfiles/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🪲 Bug Report
-about: Create a bug report to help us resolving the bug
+about: Create a bug report to help us resolve the bug
 title: "🪲[BUG]: "
 labels: "bug"
 assignees: ""